storacha/RFC/rfc/notion-rfc.md

 This will create a document based on a template basic RFC structure.
 The author then fills out the RFC

 Once complete, the author SHOULD request review.
 Reviews SHOULD comment on the RFC page itself, then add their name to either the approved list or to the request changes.
-A reviewer MAY specify a change as blocking approval by
+A reviewer MAY specify a change as blocking approval.

 The W3S RFCs page is shared publicly and an author MAY request comments from an outside party.